Chart Color Schemes

 Employment performance in Serpentine exceeds national averages across key labour market indicators

-Health care & social assistance employs 8.3% of local workers, below Greater Perth's 14.8%.
-Employment opportunities may be limited locally as indicated by Census data.
-Between September 2024 and September 2025, employment levels increased by 2.7%, labour force increased by 2.6%, reducing the unemployment rate by 0.1 percentage points.
-In contrast, Greater Perth had employment growth of 2.9% and a marginal rise in unemployment rate.
-State-wide, WA employment contracted by 0.27% (losing 5,520 jobs) as of 25-Nov, with an unemployment rate of 4.6%, compared to the national rate of 4.3%.
-National employment forecasts suggest growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Serpentine's employment mix indicates local employment should increase by 5.5% over five years and 11.9% over ten years, though this is a simple extrapolation and does not account for localized population projections.
+Conversely, health care & social assistance employs just 8.3% of local workers, below Greater Perth's 14.8%.
+Employment opportunities locally appear limited, as indicated by the working population vs resident population count.
+Between September 2024 and September 2025, employment levels increased by 2.7%, while the labour force grew by 2.6%, maintaining a relatively stable unemployment rate.
+In contrast, Greater Perth experienced employment growth of 2.9% and labour force growth of 3.0%.
+National employment forecasts from Jobs and Skills Australia, released in May-25, project national employment to expand by 6.6% over five years and 13.7% over ten years.
+Applying these projections to Serpentine's employment mix suggests local employment should increase by 5.5% over five years and 11.9% over ten years.

 Frequently Asked Questions - Employment